Mathematics K–6 syllabus mapping tools

-The syllabus mapping tools are designed to assist with mathematics planning, programming, assessment and reporting in Kindergarten to Year 2.
-They include the functionality to map syllabus elements, monitor student progress, record and annotate.
+The syllabus mapping tools are designed to assist with mathematics planning and programming in Kindergarten to Year 6.
+They include the functionality to map, record and annotate syllabus elements.
 These resources are quality-assured and aligned with the School Excellence Framework.

 About these resources